Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 ## Chat input
 - Enter your prompts in the input box at the bottom of the chat panel.
 - Click **+ File** to upload a file.
-  - This feature is only available for Anthropic, Google, and OpenAI.
+  - This feature is only available for Google and OpenAI.
 File search incurs extra costs.
   - You can also click **Browse** to select a supported file using the file browser dialog.
   - When a file is uploaded, Chat with AI creates both a file and a vector store resources.
 The file can then be referenced during chat conversations.
   - Uploaded files are listed in the input area.
 Click a file to remove it, or right-click for additional options.